even4void/aliquote/content/post/using-mu-to-manage-e-mails.md

 As can be seen, that's pretty fast!

 Useful options for using `mu find` are `-u` to avoid returning duplicate messages (because the Gmail fake IMAP format just sucks some time).
 But see `man mu-find` to learn more on how to write specific queries.
-For example, the follwoing query will match all messages between 3 and 5 Mo, sent during the year, and including a PDF file.
+For example, the following query will match all messages between 3 and 5 Mo, sent during the year, and including a PDF file.
 Results will be sorted by date and include the link to the local file in the Maildir.

 ```
-% mu find -u size:3M..5M date:1y..now mime:application/pdf --fields "d f l" --sortfield=date
+% mu find -u size:3M..5M date:1y..now mime:application/pdf \
+  --fields "d f l" --sortfield=date
 ```

-Of course, this can be piped to other programs, and we can do whatever text mining we want in our Maildir :smile:
+Of course, this can be piped to other programs, and we can do whatever text mining we want in our Maildir.

-## Other solutions
+### Sidenote

-Incidentally, I came across other projects that ought to provide similar functionalities, e.g. [sup](http://supmua.org) and [notmuch](http://notmuchmail.org), but I haven't investigate them thus far.
+Incidentally, I came across other projects that ought to provide similar functionalities, e.g., [sup](http://supmua.org) and [notmuch](http://notmuchmail.org), but I haven't investigate them thus far.

-[^1]: It just introduced a splendid mess in every GTK-based applications on my Mac afterwards :-) This apparently is due to a problem with the Pango library.
+[^1]: It just introduced a splendid mess in every GTK-based applications on my Mac afterwards!
+This apparently is due to a problem with the Pango library.
 So I just replaced the symlinks in `/Library/Frameworks/GTK+.framework` to point to my older libraries.